jerrya/multiplatform-connectivity/README.md

 ## What is it?

-Multiplatform-connectivity is a lightweight library for Compose/Kotlin Multiplatform that monitors device connectivity.
+Multiplatform-connectivity is a small, lightweight library for Compose/Kotlin Multiplatform that monitors device connectivity.

 ## Features